sachaos/binder/README.md

 # binder

-Execute commands from STDOUT, and show logs of those.
+Execute commands from STDIN, and show logs of those.

 ![demo](./img/demo.gif)